-This is the latest information as at October 2024.
+This is the latest information as at June 2025.

 If you’re considering a career in the fast-food industry or are curious about the earning potential of McDonald’s managers, there’s a lot of information to digest.

-Exploring how much McDonald’s managers make is only part of the picture though.
+Exploring how much do McDonald’s managers make is only part of the picture though.
 You’ll need to prepare for the job interview and apply for jobs for which you are best suited.

-By reading through the information below, you’ll gain insights into preparing for interviews in the fast-food industry and give yourself the best chance of success.
+By reading through the information below, you’ll gain insights into how much McDonald’s managers make, prepare for interviews in the fast-food industry, and give yourself the best chance of success.

-Annual Salaries
+Annual Salary

-Hourly Rates
+Hourly Rate

 To provide you with a more detailed understanding of how much McDonald’s managers earn across different U.S. states, let’s take a closer look at the salary data: